Schedule a Free Consultation

 The DSM-5-TR includes several anxiety disorders that can apply to children, including separation anxiety disorder, selective mutism, specific phobia, social anxiety disorder, and generalized anxiety disorder.3 A diagnosis is never based on one rough morning or one hard week.
 Clinicians look at the full picture, including duration, impairment, developmental stage, family context, school functioning, and medical factors.

-Anxiety causing bedtime disturbances | The Peaceful Mind Counseling Center
+Anxiety causing bedtime disturbances for a first grade child | The Peaceful Mind Counseling Center

 For example, DSM-5-TR criteria summarized by Merck/MSD indicate that separation anxiety disorder symptoms in children must persist for at least 4 weeks and cause significant distress or impairment.4 For generalized anxiety disorder, DSM-based criteria include excessive worry more days than not for at least 6 months, with children needing only one associated symptom such as restlessness, fatigue, concentration problems, irritability, muscle tension, or sleep disturbance.5